The Best School Hallway Ideas: 8 Real-Life Transformations to Try

 Consistent sizing matters more than you’d think.
 When each rainbow mobile is roughly the same dimensions, the repeating pattern creates rhythm and order down the hallway.
 If sizes vary too much, the display starts looking disorganized even if every individual piece is great.

-Estimated cost: $5–$20.
-Your biggest investment here is time, not money.
+Estimated cost: $5 to $20.
+Your biggest investment here is time, not money.oney.

 7. Adventure Time Character Theme Across an Entire Corridor

 Pop culture hallway themes can go wrong fast.
-Printing a few character images and taping them to a bulletin board isn’t a theme it’s a cry for help
+Printing a few character images and taping them to a bulletin board isn’t a theme.
+That’s a cry for help.

-This hallway (captured by r/rogelian) shows what a real theme looks like.
-A full Adventure Time treatment spans both walls for what appears to be the entire corridor length.
+A real theme looks like this: a full Adventure Time treatment spanning both walls for what appears to be the entire corridor length.

 Here’s the breakdown: